 I ended up spending a little while at Sage Beach trying to get photos of a pair of Red Crossbills.
-They can routinely be found on the beach (apparently feeding) and I’m wondering if it has something to do with getting nutrients for nesting (though I would suspect that would be more important for the female, and it seems like both are down there).
+Recently they routinely have been seen on the beach (apparently feeding) and I’m wondering if it has something to do with getting nutrients for nesting (though I would suspect that would be more important for the female, and it seems like both are down there).
 Given the consistency with which these crossbills are down there, I’m thinking they probably are nesting nearby.

 I spotted a young Pigeon Guillemot in Crescent Harbor that I first heard about on Friday.
 It’s interesting that it seems to be sticking around.
 I got some photos of it with a food item that was clearly a large-ish shrimp, though I’m not sure if it will be possible to tell what species.

 This afternoon after Tlingit class it was raining pretty hard from heavy looking clouds (aawag̱éet).
 The rain continued for some time (including my walk home).